lejbron/academic-kickstart/content/en/home/experience.md

   date_start = "2018-12-12"
   date_end = ""
   description = """
-  Developing technical documentation for a microservice application, implementing the documentation as code approach.
+  Manage technical documentation development for a microservice application, implementing the documentation as code approach.
-  Responsibilities include:
+  Responsibilities:

-  * Create API documentation
+  * Manage project knowledge base
-  * Maintain Confluence knowledge base
+  * Control the process of creating and maintaining API documentation
-  * Document key processes
+  * Describe product features' for developers and testers
   """

 [[experience]]